dbbevan/GettingCleaningData/CodeBook.md

 features.txt (features_info.txt contains descriptions of each column feature within the training and test dataset files)
   - Contains complete list of features associated with the 561 measurements observation...
   - for this analysis our focus was only on mean and standard deviation of which only 66 features were used.
+See list of 66 features by name at the bottom of this codebook.

 subject_test.txt contains unique instances of a subject(participant) associated to a single descrete activity X_test.txt - This files contains observations with their corresponding 561 measures respectively